 The basic concept of sound amplification is still a part of the hearing aids in use today.
 In a fundamental sense, modern hearing aids use a three-part system that includes:

-- A speaker that sound into the ear
+- A speaker that amplifies sound into the ear.

 When prescribed hearing aids, there are many options to consider.
 With a diverse range of styles available, you can select a device inside the ear canal or one that sits behind the ear.
-Either way, the hearing aids themselves function more or less the same way.
+Either way, the hearing aids function more or less similarly.

-Perhaps the main differences in which hearing aid you end up with will be the technology it contains and how it’s programmed uniquely to your specific hearing needs.
+Perhaps the main differences in which hearing aid you end up with will be its technology and how it’s programmed uniquely to your specific hearing needs.
 Your type of hearing loss, lifestyle, budget and where you choose to purchase your hearing aids will all influence the outcome.

 10 Tips on How to Adjust to Wearing Hearing Aids

-With hearing aids, you might be hearing things you have not heard in a long while.
-Usually, high frequency sounds like birds chirping, beeps from electronic devices, and even children’s voices will be suddenly audible.
+With hearing aids, you might hear things you have not heard in a long time.
+Usually, high-frequency sounds like birds chirping beeps from electronic devices and even children’s voices will be suddenly audible.

 These “new sounds” and auditory stimulation may take some time to adjust.
 There is no one size fits all adjustment period; everyone is different.

-And with the improvement in hearing aid sound quality over the past few years, that period of adjustment has anecdotally reduced significantly.
-But it’s essential to keep in contact with your audiologist to express any concerns you may have.
+And with the improvement in hearing aid sound quality over the past few years, that adjustment period has anecdotally reduced significantly.
+But it’s essential to keep in contact with your audiologist to express your concerns.

-Your hearing aids may also need adjusting in the first few weeks or months to make them as comfortable as possible for you.
+Your hearing aids may also need adjusting in the first few weeks or months to make them as comfortable as possible.